 This article provides you with some Nigerian foods rich in protein.

 The truth, however, is that most of the time, we rather go for carbohydrate.
 This does not mean that foods rich in carbohydrate are bad or not needed by the body, but to keep things balanced, you need to have a fair share of protein as well.
 The problem is that some people do not know which foods fall under proteinous foods.
 The Recommended Dietary Allowance (RDA) for protein is simply 0.8 grams of protein per kilogram of body weight.

-That is why today, we would be looking at Nigerian foods that are rich in protein, to help you balance your diet with protein.
+That is why today, we would be looking at 15 popular Nigerian foods that are rich in protein, to help you balance your diet with protein.

 Whether you fry it, boil it, poach it, or have it any other way, you would still get to enjoy the protein in eggs.
 This applies to all types of eggs you can eat, including chicken eggs, turkey eggs, or guinea fowl eggs.